Even without El Nino last year, Earth keeps on warming

 Northern Illinois University climate scientist Victor Gensini has never lived through a month or year that wasn't hotter than normal.

-"I look at pictures of the great winters of the late '70s from my parents and wonder if I'll ever experience anything like that in my lifetime," said Gebsini, who's 31.
+"I look at pictures of the great winters of the late '70s from my parents and wonder if I'll ever experience anything like that in my lifetime," said Gensini, who's 31.

 Top Video